-“This horse is so raw, a skilled vet could save him”.
+“This horse is so raw, a skilled vet could save him.”
+However you serve it or eat it, horse is a great beef alternative for a number of reasons.

-I had to tweak a Gordon Ramsay meme for this post because I know he’s putting up the good fight to encourage people to eat horse.
+I had to tweak a Gordon Ramsay meme for this post because I know he’s putting up the good fight to encourage people to eat horse which was once eaten in the United States, and it was not because it was a trendy beef alternative.

 Whether or not you eat it raw or cooked with shallot, garlic, and thyme, it’s a good alternative for protein in an ever-growing world, and this just might be the viable alternative to the almighty cow.
 Although you might be wondering why not just stick with the cows?
 Well, give this article a read: “why horsemeat is better than beef”.